revilowaldow/BITC/Factions/Silver Company.md

 In partnership with the organisation [[Tower of Eyes]] Founded a long time ago to investigate magic
 Help control new ways
-Formed after the Helviti inquisition were found to be unable to handle supernatural affaris
+Formed after the Helviti inquisition were found to be unable to handle supernatural affairs

 Silver company pursues economic goals